 You put yourself at risk of a tiredness-related crash if you:

-- Drive in the early morning (between midnight and 6am), as for most of us this is the time we would usually be asleep
+- Drive in the early morning (between midnight and 6am), most of us would usually be asleep at this time

 - Start a trip after a long day’s work or when you are already tired